-- Tell us something about your recently published book Strangers With Known Faces.
+- Tell us something about your recently published book Different Beads of the Same String.

 - When did you start writing?